 At the end of another jam-packed year in rugby, we pick out the individual stars who deserve recognition for their work.

-It has been a fine 12 months loaded with a British and Irish Lions series, an unbeaten year for the All Blacks and goodbyes to legends of the game.
+It has been a fine 12 months loaded with Irish success in the Six Nations and more Rugby Championship glory for the All Blacks, as well as goodbyes to legends of the game.

 Please, take your seats.